 Unsweetened brewed green tea has zero calories.
 If you are a calorie conscious individual, that’s simply powerful.
-Green tea contains flavonols and catechins (a type of polyphenols) that offer many great benefits.
+Green tea contains flavonols and catechins (types of polyphenols) that offer many great benefits.
 The catechins in green tea are:

 - gallate derivatives

 The most potent compound in green tea is EGCG, also known as epigallocatechin-3-gallate.
 It is what makes green tea, green tea.
 It has numerous benefits, some of which include enhanced metabolic rate and body weight regulation as well as the potential to fight or inhibit potentially inflammatory pathways in the body.